mileswross/Forbidden-DoR/README.md

     -Locked Arenas, Wrestlers and Weapons are unlocked by default -Wrestler select screen is now alphabetized
-    -Game ID changed, saves will need to be converted to work on new build
+    -Game ID changed, saves will need to be converted to work on new build -Removed Baldo Bloom

+## -Installation
+Open the windows folder and drag your clean WWE Day of Reckoning (USA) (v1.00).iso onto the Batch file.
+Linux/Mac will need to use Xdelta manually to patch for now